 Try to point out something else that they did that you’re thankful for in this section of the letter.

-This could be something small but still something that you noticed or something that they went out of their way to do for you.
+This could be something small but still something you noticed or something they went out of their way to do for you.

 Thanking them again can genuinely show that you appreciate them for what they do.